Paris Bateaux-Mouches history and their boats

 So with this in mind, they are constructed with two decks and one is enclosed with glass sides that has heating and air conditioning for added comfort, whereas the upper deck is open for 360 degree views to places such as the Eiffel Tower and Notre Dame Cathedral to name a couple of the landmarks you will witness.

-Also, the restaurant boats all have their own kitchen and each meal is prepared and cooked to order with the fresh ingredients obtained that day by the very capable team.
-Yet four of these floating restaurants in Paris are also able to accommodate private events such as cocktail parties and buffet suppers that combine a cruise, entertainment and virtually anything you desire for your reception.
+Also, the Paris Bateaux-Mouches restaurant boats all have their own kitchen and each meal is prepared and cooked to order with the fresh ingredients obtained that day by the very capable team.
+Yet four of these floating Paris restaurants are also able to accommodate private events such as cocktail parties and buffet suppers that combine a cruise, entertainment and virtually anything you desire for your reception.

 Bateaux-Mouches evening cruise

-There is also commentary available in several languages for the pleasure cruises and also a route plan in no less than 25 different languages and the approximate duration of a pleasure cruise is just over an hour, however, opting for a dinner cruise is well over two hours.
+There is also commentary available in several languages for the Paris Bateaux-Mouches sightseeing cruises and also a route plan in no less than 25 different languages and the approximate duration of a pleasure cruise is just over an hour, however, opting for a dinner cruise is well over two hours.

-But, as recently as the November of 2010, a new boat named the Jean Bruel was launched in memory of the founder of the Compagnie des Bateaux-Mouches, and this state of the art addition is 60 metres long, has around 400 tonnes of glass and wood and can accommodate up to 400 people for dinners.
+But, the Paris Bateaux-Mouches history and their boats is still evolving, with as recently as the November of 2010, a new boat named the Jean Bruel was launched in memory of the founder of the Compagnie des Bateaux-Mouches, and this state of the art addition is 60 metres long, has around 400 tonnes of glass and wood and can accommodate up to 400 people for dinners.
 In addition to this, the Jean Bruel boat carries the green label, which is a certification provided by the Veritas office and is the first ever boat on the River Seine to obtain this.